Mallspråket för calibre

 Python Template Mode

-Python Template Mode (PTM) lets you write templates using native python and the calibre API.
+Python Template Mode (PTM) lets you write templates using native Python and the calibre API.
 The database API will be of most use; further discussion is beyond the scope of this manual.
-PTM templates are faster and can do more complicated operations but you must know how to write code in python using the calibre API.
+PTM templates are faster and can do more complicated operations but you must know how to write code in Python using the calibre API.

 A PTM template begins with: